Mammoth's Karel Vejmelka: Gives up four goals in loss

 • 1 min read

-Vejmelka stopped 21 of 25 shots in Wednesday's loss to the Avalanche.
+Vejmelka stopped 24 of 28 shots in Sunday's 4-0 loss to the Blackhawks.

-Vejmelka didn't play in the Olympics for the Czech Republic, so he didn't have problems making a start in the return of the NHL season, but his performance wasn't the best.
-To be fair, though, he was facing an Avalanche offense that leads the NHL in scoring with nearly four goals per game.
-He'll aim to bounce back Friday against the Wild, who will be playing on the second leg of a back-to-back set.
+Vejmelka was beaten once in the first period, twice in the second, and another one in the final frame.
+He's allowed four or more goals in three of his last seven starts, a stretch in which he's gone 3-4-0 with a 3.03 GAA and an .893 save percentage.
+Those numbers aren't exciting at all from a fantasy perspective.
+His next chance to suit up will be Tuesday at home against the Capitals, a game that will also mark the start of a five-game road trip for the Mammoth.

 More News